dennislwm/curatormind/pages/Writing.md

 		- Short form
 			- Updating status on Twitter
 		- Medium form
-			- Autoresponding sections on ??
+			- Autoresponding breakdowns on ??
 			- Scheduling in-video on Zoom, Discord, Whatsapp
 			- Onboarding members on Substack
 			- Presenting video on Vadootv, YouTube
 		- Long form
+			- Landing page on ??
 			- Coding source on GitHub
 			- Writing blog on Netlify, Medium, Dev.to
 	- Updating status